 Here are some of the many health benefits wheatgrass has…

-* Aids in the prevention of and fight against infections and improves the body's ability to heal wounds.
+• Aids in prevention of infections and improves ability to heal wounds.

-* The high magnesium content in chlorophyll builds enzymes that restore the sex hormones.
+• High magnesium in chlorophyll builds enzymes that restore sex hormones.

 The health benefits of wheatgrass - Taste The Goodness!

 When we were kids we rolled around on the grass, scored our first goal on it, and some of us even ate it.
 Now the idea of drinking juice made from grass may seem distasteful, but try it for the first time and you may be pleasantly surprised by its subtly sweet taste.